HSAI INVESTOR NOTICE: ROSEN, N - GuruFocus.com

-NEW YORK, March 19, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Hesai Group ( HSAI) resulting from allegations that Hesai may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Hesai Group (NASDAQ: HSAI) resulting from allegations that Hesai may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Hesai securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.